j1-aggie/Hurricane_Harvey_Analysis/README.md

   git@github.com:j1-aggie/Group_Project_1.git

 Outline
- 1. Finalize and submit for approval of project
+ 1. Finalize and submit for approval of project<br />
     a. submit to instructors
- 2. Collect data from data sources
+ 2. Collect data from data sources<br />
      a. clean data and put in a format that is usable
- 3. Design Code
+ 3. Design Code<br />

- 4. Analyze and Formulate Conclusions
+ 4. Analyze and Formulate Conclusions<br />
      a. go through as a team and formulate the conclusions that can be drawn from the analysis.
- 5. Presentation Ready
+ 5. Presentation Ready<br />
     a. go through as a team and make power point and then decide presentation

 Questions: